imcitius/checker/docs/running-on-fly-io.md

 follow https://docs.betteruptime.com.

-Optionally you can create reverse check, using checker's `http` probe, create new HeartBeat, and new Check with its url, e.g.:
+Optionally you can create reverse check, using checker's `http` probe, create new HeartBeat, and new Check with HeartBeat's url, e.g.:
 ```yaml
 ---
 ...